yala/text_nn/README.md

 ## Extending:
 ### How to add a new dataset:
+- Fork the repo
-- Add a pytorch Dataset object to `rationale_net/datasets` and register it to the dataset factory
+- Add a pytorch Dataset object to `rationale_net/datasets` and register it to the dataset factory.
+See the news_group and beer_review datasets for an example.
+- Add the corresponding import to `rationale_net/datasets/__init__.py`
 ### How to add a new model base?
 - Supported in research version of this repo, but it's involved.
 If there is interest, please contact me.